kocabiyik/optimizers-visualized/optimizers.md

 The problem of oscillations:
-Applying momentum can result in too much oscillations.
-As you can see in the above illustrations, there many U turns and spirals around a local/global minimum points.
+Applying momentum can result in too

+oscillations.
+As you can see in the above illustrations, there many U-turns and spirals around local/global minimum points.
 Nesterov Momentum is reducing those oscillations.

 ### Nesterov Momentum